pgtipping/Synthalyst/memory-bank/activeContext.md

    - Conduct thorough testing of the Mock Interview functionality
    - Test the Question Library with various filters and pagination
    - Verify the summary page displays correct feedback and statistics
-   - Test premium features with authenticated users
+   - Test the statistics API and UI with authenticated and unauthenticated users

 2. **Integration with User Dashboard**: